Store Models & Interiors

 Produce signage #4: The circular variant.
 If you look closely, you can see that this style of sign is made out of two separate sections of polystyrene.

-The Evergreen Environment Package first debuted at Publix store 1666 in 2019.
+The Evergreen Environment Package first debuted at Publix store 1666 in September 2019.
 The original version of Evergreen had all fonts in the DIN 1451 typeface, although there are later versions that use different fonts, which will be mentioned below:

 The November 2021 version changes the font in the aisle numbers, the August 2022 version (debuted at Publix 1223) changes the welcome sign font to mixed case, and the May 2023 version (debuted at Publix 1849) changes the thank you and "where shopping is a pleasure" text to the same one found in the August 2022 welcome sign.

-A major update to the Evergreen interior debuted with the opening of store 1848 on March 21, 2024, and removes most of the DIN 1451 fonts in favor of Publix's custom font in uppercase or mixed-case except for the checkout signs.
+A major update to Evergreen debuted with the opening of store 1848 on March 21, 2024, and removes most of the DIN 1451 fonts in favor of Publix's custom font in uppercase or mixed-case except for the checkout signs.
 This also applies to Publix store 1573 in Tallahassee (a former GreenWise Market), except that store has the new font only in the department signage.

 The aisle numbers in the DIN 1451 font remain in use on all Evergreen interior variants as an alternative.